Search

 By positioning the outlet openings at the top of the ventilated space, stale air is evacuated more efficientlythus guaranteeing better indoor air quality.
 Respecting neutral pressure planes, designers can ensure effective natural ventilation and uniform distribution of fresh air throughout the space.

-Sizing of static aerators
+Sizing static aerators

 The simulations then included the installation of a new carpenter aerator above furnace 8.
 Simulation results showed that the newly added carpenter aerator had a significant impact on air flows.
-The flow directed from furnace 8 to the small carpenter aerators already present disappears.
+The flow directed from furnace 8 to the small carpenter vents already present disappears.

 In terms of temperature distribution, the results show a distribution similar to that of the previous scenarios, but with a clear drop in temperature under the roof thanks to the presence of the carpenter aerator.